N4CH-HCKr/CNA/README.md

-# OSCP
+# CNA
- Repository of my preparation for the OSCP -- Thanks to CODE SPACE, especially to my tutorS David Reguera (DREG) and Enrique Lauroba.
+ Repository of my preparation for the OSCP and everything related to ethical hacking -- Thanks to CODE SPACE, especially to my tutorS David Reguera (DREG) and Enrique Lauroba.

- In this repository I will add posts and files from my preparation for the OSCP.
+ In this repository I will add posts and files from my preparation for the OSCP and everything related to CNA.

  I am trying to improve my English so there are possibly mistakes in my writing.
  Any corrections or improvements will be welcome.